 presbytery and the plain semi-circular apse, which contains a

 Gothic tabernacle from the second half of the 14th century.
 Rough stone, single nave,

 with a timber roof and one niche altar either side.
 Detached fresco and sinopia panels.

-Also a Madonna with Saints John the Baptist and Peter by Diego
+Also a Virgin with Saints John the Baptist and Peter by Diego

 Pesco, fragments of frescoes (a Cruxifixion and Old Testament

 Stories) by Cristoforo Bindoccio and Meo di Pero.